i5hi/helpers/vault.md

 Rather than storing *ALL* secrets within our system env, we will only store a *single* vault token and manage all secrets in Vault.

-Now every service in our infrastructure can be assigned to a specific policy and have their own custom token with access to only the secrets concerning their application.
+Now every service in our infrastructure can be assigned to a specific policy and have their own custom token, limiting their access to only the secrets concerning their application.

 ### Prerequisites